AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 Here are a few steps that we suggest you go through before the actual upgrade.
 If you are scheduling the upgrade during a maintenance window, you can execute these before the maintenance window, so you can make best use of your downtime.

 #.
 Check `pre-operations checklist <https://docs.aviatrix.com/Support/support_center_operations.html#pre-op-procedures>`_ before any operations on your controller.
 #.
+Check the `End of Life for software releases <https://aviatrix.com/wp-content/uploads/2021/08/Aviatrix-EOL-Policy.pdf>`_ and please run the supported release
+#.
 Ensure that all gateways are in green/up status.
 If not, check out `Support Center <https://docs.aviatrix.com/Support/support_center.html>`_ for common issues and solutions.
 #.
 Ensure that all the tunnels are green/up - if not, work with the right teams to debug and bring them up.
 #.
 Execute "AviatrixConsole/Settings/Maintenance/Upgrade/DryRun" to make sure that all gateways are ready for upgrade.
 If any gateways fail the dry run, please run "AviatrixConsole/Troubleshoot/Diagnostics/Gateway/Diagnostics" and review results to make sure there is a good communication path between the Controller and the Gateway.
 If you cannot fix it, please click on "Submit Results" and then open a ticket at https://aviatrix.zendesk.com or by sending an email to support@aviatrix.com.